(Sometimes I add to these. Deal with it.)

 Some people never mentally leave their formative years

 Actually, I’d argue that it’s most people.
 If you pay attention to how people in groups form their goofy hierarchies and petty competitions (yes, that’s a touch of snark that you detect), how they gossip about people close to them, this is easily most people in simple group settings.
 I’ve never understood or operated with a sense of hierarchy or competition in mind.
 Only when I’m attempting to play along for a sense of social normalcy (which has backfired on me).
 The only real sense of competition I’ve held, was directly with my own body of work.
 Sincerely.
 And, let me be clear about this- Blowing off occasional steam (which ideally should be done with someone who doesn’t know of the other person), or warning women about a predator, is not the same as “gossip.”
-Therapists are great for this, btw, as long as they're not projecting their own harmful ideas and problems onto you (to say it politely).
+Therapists are great for this, btw, as long as they're not projecting their own harmful and arrogant theories and problems onto you (to say it politely).
 I think a lot of people have lost the plot on nuance, due to social media.

 Don’t get me wrong here- Some situations have inherent hierarchy: Military, work situations (“work culture” is just an extension of high school anyway, right?), some family structures, even romantic relationships, regarding outsiders and time- If everybody is in charge, then nobody is in charge.
 So the rankings/titles matter.
 But, in many cases, they seem to devolve into some sort of underhanded malicious cohort.
 Back to relationships: Most people are monogamous, and one’s significant other, in most *healthy* typical relationships, should come first most of the time (don't read into this the wrong way), or tension will arise pretty quickly.
 Though, in the case of “non-monogamy” (which, I’ll be upfront about my utter contempt for), you have hierarchy on stimulants, avoidance, and co-dependency… Though many of these folks will argue that this is untrue.